-Table 13: Governor Attendance at Governing Body and Standing Committee Meetings 2022/23
+Table 12 Governor Attendance at Governing Body and Standing Committee Meetings 2023/24

 The Governing Body is supported by four standing committees; an Audit & Risk Committee, a Curriculum & Quality Assurance Committee, a Finance & General Purposes Committee and a Staffing Committee.
-All of these committees are formally constituted with approved terms of reference and comprise members of the Governing Body.
+These committees are formally constituted with approved terms of reference and comprise members of the Governing Body.